PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 08:11:44
+Last updated: 2024-04-05 08:12:17
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: Droids are not good or bad.
+They are neutral reflections of those who imprint them. - Kuiil